 - Click to select each custom layout you wish to copy (selected layouts are highlighted green).

 - Click Copy Layouts.
 The copied layouts now appear in the Custom Layouts menu.

 Using your Custom Layouts

-One of the greatest benefits of using custom layouts is that they’ll be available for any future mailings that use your template!
-All you need to do is assign that layout to a mailing content area.
-When someone creates a mailing, that layout becomes available from the Add Story button.
+One of the greatest benefits of using Custom Layouts is that they’ll be available for any future messages that use your template.
+All you need to do is assign that layout to a Message Content area.
+Then, when you or someone else creates a message, that layout becomes available from the Add Content button.